joeinnes/svelte-image/README.md

 # Statically Image

-Uses the [Statically CDN](https://statically.io/) to serve responsive images.
+A Svelte component which uses the [Statically CDN](https://statically.io/) to serve responsive images.

 ## Usage